MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 </figure>

 ## Application of Sonification
 The application of sonification is quite diverse.
-It can set the eyes free as a replacement of visual information and serve as a powerful medium for visually impaired people.
+It can set the eyes free as a replacement of visual information and serves as a powerful medium for visually impaired people.
 It can be useful in data mining enabling to see hidden patterns/informations.
 Similarly, it enables better monitoring of complex processes for eg. in analysis of epileptic brain activity as sonification of EEG helps to perceive dynamic changes in brain activity.
-Likewise, vocal EEG sonification helps to learn concepts from experience, measuring EEG of a person while sleeping etc. Moreover, interactive sonification can substitute or amplify sensory information which can be used in rehabilitation, therapy, skills learning, sports performance etc.
+Likewise, vocal EEG sonification helps to learn concepts from experience, measuring EEG of a person while sleeping etc. Likewise, interactive sonification can substitute or amplify sensory information which can be used in rehabilitation, therapy, skills learning, sports performance etc.

 ## Q&A Sessions